Network Engineer

 San Francisco, CA Sep 2021 - Present

-• Owned network architecture and design for the multi-region SaaS production network spanning 60+ global sites, leading the topology across campus LAN, data center fabric, and WAN backbone with 900+ switches, routers, and firewalls under a single design standard.
+• Own network architecture and design for the multi-region SaaS production network, leading topology across campus LAN, data center fabric, and WAN backbone at 60+ global sites with 900+ switches, routers, and firewalls under a single design standard.

-• Operated enterprise routing and switching using BGP, OSPF, and EIGRP across Cisco Catalyst 9k, Nexus 9k, and Juniper QFX, applying VLAN segmentation, STP and EtherChannel design, and trunking and link aggregation, holding 99.99% core uptime through the year.
+• Operate enterprise routing and switching using BGP, OSPF, and EIGRP across Cisco Catalyst 9k, Nexus 9k, and Juniper QFX, applying VLAN segmentation, STP and EtherChannel design, and trunking with link aggregation, holding core uptime at 99.99% through the year.

-• Hardened the network security posture with next-gen firewall policies on Palo Alto and Fortinet, IDS/IPS signatures and NAC enforcement via Cisco ISE, and micro-segmentation aligned with Zero Trust principles, blocking 3,200+ critical threat events and shifting lateral-movement risk from moderate to contained.
+• Hardened the network security posture with next-gen firewall policies on Palo Alto, IDS/IPS signatures, and NAC enforcement via Cisco ISE under Zero Trust micro-segmentation, blocking 3,200+ critical threat events and shifting lateral-movement risk from moderate to contained.

-• Designed and tuned enterprise wireless deployment on Cisco Meraki across 1,200+ APs, driving Ekahau site surveys, RF channel and power tuning, and SSID and controller policy hardening for clean coverage across 14 office floors across 6 cities.
+• Designed and tuned enterprise wireless on Cisco Meraki across 1,200+ access points, driving Ekahau site surveys, RF channel and power tuning, and SSID and controller policy hardening for clean coverage across 14 office floors in 6 cities.

-• Modernized WAN and SD-WAN connectivity across 60+ branch and remote sites via MPLS-to-SD-WAN migration on Cisco Viptela, IPsec and SSL VPN tunnels for remote sites, and ISP diversity and carrier failover, cutting branch latency from 180 ms to 62 ms.
+• Modernized WAN and SD-WAN connectivity across 60+ branch and remote sites via MPLS-to-SD-WAN migration on Cisco Viptela, IPsec and SSL VPN tunnels, and ISP diversity with carrier failover, cutting branch latency from 180 ms to 62 ms.

-• Engineered hybrid cloud connectivity spanning AWS and Azure across 4 regions, delivering AWS Direct Connect and Azure ExpressRoute circuits, Transit Gateway and VNet hub-and-spoke peering, and cloud-native firewalls (AWS Network Firewall, Azure Firewall), sustaining 40 Gbps sustained across the hybrid edge.
+• Engineered hybrid cloud connectivity spanning AWS and Azure across 4 regions, delivering AWS Direct Connect and Azure ExpressRoute circuits, Transit Gateway and VNet hub-and-spoke peering, and cloud-native firewalls, sustaining 40 Gbps across the hybrid edge.

-• Built end-to-end network observability on SolarWinds and ThousandEyes covering 900+ devices and 60 site links, defining NetFlow and sFlow analysis for traffic baselining, path-aware synthetic probes via ThousandEyes, and threshold-based alerting and on-call rotations, reducing mean time to detect from 22 minutes to 3 minutes.
+• Built end-to-end network observability on SolarWinds and ThousandEyes covering 900+ devices and 60 site links, with NetFlow and sFlow baselining, path-aware synthetic probes, and threshold-based alerting, reducing mean time to detect from 22 min to 3 min.

 Equinix Network Engineer